 We have a vast experience in isolating and culturing wide range of primary cell populations from healthy/diseased human skin and hair follicles.

 We provide rapid and cost-effective screening of test compounds for cosmeceutical, nutraceutical and therapeutic applications using our established cell line cultures and always consult with clients to recommend endpoints in order to obtain meaningful results.
+Although time-to-time well established cell lines are used for screening we usually use primary cells.
 Primary cells can be sourced from specific donors to allow confirmation of results obtained in cell line screening and can further inform compound safety and mode of action studies before application in ex vivo models.

 We also provide 2D co-culture models of cell lines to understand compound action on two or more cell populations (e.g. keratinocyte and mesenchyme interactions) and 3D in vitro systems that can mimic some of the complex interactions within the skin and hair follicle.
 Monolayer cell line culture is also amenable to higher throughput screening applications.
 2D and 3D in vitro models can be also established based on clients need.